david618/Centos/ManageProcesses.md

 Nice levels from -20 to +19

-Priority levesl from 0 to 39
+Priority levels from 0 to 39

 ```
 ps axo pid,comm,nice --sort=nice